We are undertaking basic and applied research into the effects of disease and trauma on joint function.

 Design and use of simple surgical navigation systems to improve accuracy during surgery, with particular interest in the placement of the jig pin in canine cruciate ligament surgery.

 Using an industrial 6-degree-of-freedom robot to test the effects of total knee replacement surgery on the kinetics and kinematics of the canine knee.
+The research is also carried out in order to improve the testing protocol, based on the processed data, and to improve the existing prosthesis and methods for treating damaged knee joints in dogs.

 The Surgical Discovery Centre has recently installed a cutting edge robotic simulator for biomechanics studies.
 The system, consisting of a KUKA 60-3 robot (https://www.kuka.com) and a dedicated biomechanics software package (SimVitro) developed by the BioRobotics core at Cleveland Clinic in the United States, is due to be installed the week of March 6th, 2017.